Pylons/pyramid/docs/narr/project.rst

 Press "Ctrl-D" to exit the interactive shell.

-You should always use a section name argument that refers to the actual ``app`` section within the config file that points at your BFG application *without any middleware wrapping*.
+You should always use a section name argument that refers to the actual ``app`` section within the Paste configuration file that points at your BFG application *without any middleware wrapping*.
 In particular, a section name is inappropriate as the second argument to "bfgshell" if the configuration section it names is a ``pipeline`` rather than an ``app``.

 Runnning The Project Application
 --------------------------------